Bear Bryant: Alabama

 The 1967 Alabama team was billed as another national championship contender with star quarterback Kenny Stabler returning, but they stumbled out of the gate and tied Florida State, 37–37, at Legion Field.
-Alabama finished the year at 8–2–1, losing 20–16 in the Cotton Bowl Classic to Texas A&M, coached by former Bryant player and assistant coach Gene Stallings.
-In 1968 Bryant again could not match his previous successes, as the team went 8–3, losing to the Missouri, 35–10, in the Gator Bowl.
+Alabama finished the year #8 at 8–2–1, losing 20–16 in the Cotton Bowl Classic to Texas A&M, coached by former Bryant player and assistant coach Gene Stallings.
+In 1968 Bryant again could not match his previous successes, as the team finished No. 17 went 8–3, losing to the Missouri, 35–10, in the Gator Bowl.

 The 1969 and 1970 teams finished 6–5 and 6–5–1 respectively.
 After these disappointing efforts, many began to wonder if the 57-year-old Bryant was washed up.
 He himself began feeling the same way and considered either retiring from coaching or leaving college football for the National Football League (NFL).

 For years, Bryant was accused of racism for refusing to recruit black players.
 (He had tried to do so at Kentucky in the late 40s but was denied by then University President, Herman Donovan.)
 Bryant said that the prevailing social climate and the overwhelming presence of noted segregationist George Wallace in Alabama, first as governor and then as a presidential candidate, did not let him do this.
 He finally was able to convince the administration to allow him to do so, leading to the recruitment of Wilbur Jackson as Alabama's first black scholarship player who was recruited in 1969 and signed in the Spring of 1970.
 Junior-college transfer John Mitchell became the first black player for Alabama in 1971 because freshmen, thus Jackson, were not eligible to play at that time.
-They would both be a credit to the University by their conduct and play, thus widening the door and warming the welcome for many more to follow.
+They would both be a credit to the university by their conduct and play, thus widening the door and warming the welcome for many more to follow.
 By 1973, one-third of the team's starters were black, and Mitchell became the Tide's first black coach that season.

 In 1971 Bryant began engineering a comeback.
-This included abandoning Alabama's old power offense for the relatively new wishbone formation.
+This included abandoning the pro-style offense tailored to departed quarterback Scott Hunter's passing ability for the relatively new wishbone formation.
 Darrell Royal, the Texas football coach whose assistant, Emory Bellard virtually invented the wishbone, taught Bryant its basics, but Bryant developed successful variations of the wishbone that Royal had never used.
 The change helped make the remainder of the decade a successful one for the Crimson Tide.

-The 1971 Alabama Crimson Tide football team went undefeated in the regular season and rose to #2 in the AP Poll, but were dominated by top-ranked Nebraska in the Orange Bowl.
+The 1971 Alabama Crimson Tide football team went undefeated in the regular season and rose to No. 2 in the AP Poll, but were dominated by top-ranked Nebraska 38–6 in the Orange Bowl.
+In the 1972 season, Bryant led Alabama to a 10–0 start before falling to No. 9 Auburn in the Iron Bowl and #7 Texas in the Cotton Bowl.